Patient education: Stenting for the heart (Beyond the Basics)

-Preparing for stent placement — Blood tests and an electrocardiogram are usually performed before angioplasty.
-These tests help to ensure that other potential medical problems are identified and managed prior to angioplasty.
+Preparing for stent placement — Blood tests and an electrocardiogram are usually performed before stenting.
+These tests help to ensure that other potential medical problems are identified and managed prior to the procedure.

 Coronary angiography — Prior to stent placement, testing is done to determine which coronary arteries are blocked and to evaluate the severity of the blockage.
 This procedure is called "cardiac catheterization" or "coronary angiography."
 In patients with stable angina, it is usually performed in a hospital, often immediately before stenting is done.

 Most patients are told not to eat or drink anything for six to eight hours before the catheterization procedure.
 People with diabetes should speak to their doctor about how much medication to take before the procedure.
 Anticoagulant medications such as warfarin may be decreased or even stopped temporarily before surgery, depending upon the reason the anticoagulant is used.
 However, aspirin and a second antiplatelet medication are usually continued.
 It is important to follow all of the instructions regarding medication use before surgery; the procedure may need to be canceled or delayed if instructions are not followed exactly.

 The patient is given a sedative and may be given a pain medication before the procedure.
 Most people do not remember the procedure as a result of these medications.
 A tiny catheter is inserted into an artery in the leg (the femoral artery) or in the arm (the radial artery).
 The catheter is guided through blood vessels to the heart.
 The coronary arteries are viewed by injecting a dye (contrast) through the catheter and using a type of x-ray machine (called a fluoroscope).